bids-standard/bids-website/docs/blog/posts/2020-05-07-steering-group-minutes.md

 -   [Zenodo author lists](https://github.com/bids-standard/bids-specification/issues/66)
 -   Recognizing diverse contributions
-  -Author: sustained substantial contributions, regularly answering questions -Contributor is more flexible
+    -   Author: sustained substantial contributions, regularly answering questions
+    -   Contributor is more flexible
 -   Alphabetical order and the author list can only be added to not removed
 -   Proposal to add an author’s and contributor’s page to the appendix of the specification

--   Add more details of the specific contribution to BIDS -Can be up to a paragraph narrative
+-   Add more details of the specific contribution to BIDS
+    -   Can be up to a paragraph narrative
 -   The goal is to list and give more credit to contributors
 -   This can also be hosted on GitHub
-  -Perhaps GitHub Wiki
+    -   Perhaps GitHub Wiki

 -   Accepted BEPs